-Natural gas: SSE Airtricity to increase prices by 39%
+SSE Airtricity to increase gas prices by 39%

 By Clodagh Rice